 Every employee at the Louisiana Children’s Museum has the same Strategic Job Description.
 It includes three elements, listed in order of priority.

 - Your first priority – Is to achieve the organization’s purpose.
-In other words, you in particular are responsible for everything.

 - Your second priority – Is to help others achieve the organization’s purpose.